Undergraduate

 The two nominees from the Hubbard School to each Hearst contest will receive $100 and recognition for the achievement.
 Students who are finalists in the competition nationally can win anywhere from $1,000 to $5,000 scholarships.

 The Hearst Journalism Awards program is a multi-level awards program that features scholarship money for the winners.
-To be considered for an award, students must first submit their entries to the designated contact in the Hubbard School.
+To be considered for an award, students must first submit their entries to the Hubbard School using this Award Application Form

 Writing Competitions